We hope you enjoyed your weekend, Static Admin

 Family carers tend to have greater unmet informational and psychosocial needs than patients.

-In a UK study of 233 patient-carer pairs, carers reported more unmet needs than the patients 14.
-This may be due to family self-censoring important information, questions, and psychosocial needs.
+In a UK study of 233 patient-carer pairs, carers reported more unmet needs than the patients.
+14 This may be due to family self-censoring important information, questions, and psychosocial needs.

 Australia has introduced laws which advocate for health professionals to recognise, respect, and support family carers.

 The Carer Recognition Act (2010) was developed to recognise the role and contribution of carers.
 It advocates for their involvement in care planning and delivery.
 However it does NOT override other laws protecting patient privacy, confidentiality, and informed consent.
-For more information visit: https://www.carergateway.gov.au/help-advice/legal-matters
+For more information visit: https://www.carergateway.gov.au/legal-financial-health-services/legal-matters

 OVERALL COMPLETION